nikitavoloboev/data/travel/visited/russia.md

 Aside from the unfortunate series of historical events that led to the current abuse of power from government over people, Russia is beautiful country with amazing people.
 Things won't improve in the country financially though if there is always a risk of someone coming in 'from the government' to take over your business and putting you in jail.
 Not including the fact that [most young people want to leave it at any opportunity they can get](https://twitter.com/dan_abramov/status/1458101197500473355).

 With that said, no matter what country/community I get to live in, I try to [do my best within what's possible given my surroundings](https://twitter.com/ioannZH/status/1458669114826928128).
 Always seeking to move to an environment that helps me express myself best.
 Not wasting time on pointless arguing/news and valuing personal growth through actions & useful discourse/relationships.
+And above all, staying [positive and optimistic whilst not hating/complaining on things needlessly](https://twitter.com/pbrian0206/status/1458972624047026177).

 ## Notes